pierluigi-giancola/react-storybook-library-test/README.md

 CI is done with GithubAction, so when semantic-release ask what CI env, choose other.
 It gives you 2 tokens (GH_TOKENS and NPM_TOKENS) that need to be added as secret in github repo.

+Semantic-release work with body of commit: look [here](https://github.com/semantic-release/semantic-release#commit-message-format) for how to use it

 # Eslint & Prettier

 Eslint from [here](https://eslint.org/docs/user-guide/getting-started#installation-and-usage), I just use `npx eslint --init`